fbdtemme/bencode/README.md

 A header-only C++20 bencode serialization/deserialization library.

-## Design goals
+## Features

 * **Feature-rich**.
-The main goal of this library is to provide a complete bencode library that provides solutions for all common use cases.
+The main goal of this library is to provide a complete bencode library that provides optimal solutions for all common use cases. `bvalue` is an owning representation of bencoded data and is usefull for creating and modifying bencoded documents.
+  `bview` is a fast and memory efficient, read-only, non-owning representation into a stable buffer of bencoded data.
+  `bpointer` can be used to access both `bvalue` and `bview` types.
+* **Extensibility**.
+This library provides built-in serialization and deserialization from/to most standard containers.
+  Support for user-defined types can be added by implementing the necessary extension points.
+  Users can parse directly to their data type of preference by implementing a class satisfying the EventConsumer concept.
+* **Conformance**.
+This library is 100% conforming to the bencode specification.
+  All parsers validate the input and provide exact error messages.
 * **Security**.
 Parsing arbitrary user data can be dangerous and you do not want your bittorrent tracker to crash when a user sends malformed data.
 All parsers are recursion-free to protect against stack-based buffer overflow attacks.
+Integer parsing throws when overflows are encountered.
 * **Speed**.
-While not the primary goal of this project we have optimized integer parsing with SWAR operations for fast integer decoding, the most performance critical part of bencode decoding.
+While not the primary goal of this project this library provides optimized integer parsing with SWAR techniques.
+Benchmarks show this library performs well in comparison with other libraries

-## Features

-*   Convenient owning representation of bencoded data with `bvalue`.
-*   Fast and memory efficient read-only, non-owning representation into stable buffers of bencoded data with `bview`.
-*   Build-in serialization/deserializaton for most standard containers.
-*   Support for serializing/deserializing to/from user-defined types.
-*   Parse directly to custom types by satisfying the `EventConsumer` concept.
-*   Throwing and non throwing variants of common functions.
-*   Iterative parsing to protect against stack overflow attacks.
-*   Bencode pointer similar to json pointer.

 ## Status

-This library is under active development, but should be fairly stable.
+This library is under active development.
 The API may change at any release prior to 1.0.0.
+Versioning follows the Semantic Versioning Specification.

 ## Documentation